ssankoo/ssankoo/README.md

-hi, my name is manuel! cs student from Buenos Aires, Argentina. i'm mainly interested in game and web/app development!
+hi :D cs student from Buenos Aires, Argentina. i'm mainly interested in game and web/app development!

 i'm working with godot and nextjs at the moment